A1RM4X/HowTo-Palworld/README-no.steam.md

 ## Setup a service to automize the management of the server

-Make sure all the command below are executed as root.
+Make sure all the commands below are executed as root.

 ### 1. Setup the maintenance script for server backups and updates (watch the videos for more details).